Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

 ### New and changed features

-- Security improvement on D-bus
+- Security improvement on D-Bus
-  - Default deny is applied to D-bus/Cynara conf files.
+  - Default deny is applied to D-Bus/Cynara conf files.
-  - D-bus is removed from Public Whitelist.
+  - D-Bus is removed from Whitelist.
 - Refactoring
   - Deviced, Storaged, Feedbackd
-    - EFL dependency (edbus, ecore-core) is removed and replaced by Gdbus.
+    - EFL dependency (EDbus, ecore-core) is removed and replaced by GDBus.
   - Deviced, Deviced HAL
     - Configfs/Functionfs kernel drivers are supported for better portability.
 - New APIs